elwin212/rust-full-text-search/README.md

 # Simple Full-Text Search in Rust

-This Rust program is a simple full-text search tool designed to search through Wikimedia dump data.
+This Rust program is a simple full-text search engine designed to search through Wikimedia dump data.
 It provides a straightforward way to index and search through text documents contained within the Wikimedia dump.
-This README provides an overview of the program, its usage, and how to get started.
+This README provides an overview of the program, its performance, and how to get started.

 ## Table of Contents
 - [Features](#features)